teamforus/docs/ISSUE_TEMPLATE.md

 # Using this template

 This template is based on best practices.
 It is a living markdown file.
 We appreciate suggestions on improvements and would like to hear from you.
+Write us an email at info@forus.io or ask your question at chat.forus.io.

 Fill in the ISSUE_Template.md file when creating a new issue.
 This template gives a start by providing a set of useful headers and descriptions.
 It will help contributors understand the issue and if is technically orientated re-create it.